 So now, you write down your third challenge in your notebook – making sure to keep incorporating your other two challenges.

 The ball is rolling.
 You have momentum on your side.
-You are choosing to fight daily and taking on larger and larger challenges that propel you towards your goal.
+You’re choosing to fight daily and taking on larger and larger challenges that propel forward so you can reach your goals.

 Every time one of the steps you’ve taken becomes routine and becomes less daunting – you’ve won!